-Aztecs are known to have waterproofed fabrics but it was first 1819 when an american coach-builder, Thomas Hancock, took up the interest of the material it would see further uses.
+Aztecs are known to have waterproofed fabrics but it was first 1819 when an American coach-builder, Thomas Hancock, took up the interest of the material it would see further uses.
 In 1825 he patented a process of making artificial leather using rubber and a variety of fibers.
-Together with Charles Macintosh, the man behind a style of coat known as the "mac", he developed a water resistant rubberized "double textured" fabric.
+Together with Charles Macintosh, the man behind a style of coat known as the "mac", he developed a water-resistant rubberized "double textured" fabric.
 A version of it is to this day used for making the "macs".

 Crepe - Natural Rubber

 Crepe rubber is made from latex, a milky fluid coming extracted from Hevea brasiliensis, commonly known as Rubber tree.
 This is extract is coagulated with formic acid in a controlled environment.
 The coagulated substance is then processed in a "creping battery", a series of machines that crush, press and roll the rubber material.
 The sheets are hung in a heated drying shed and then sorted by grade and rolled up for transportation to the lamination process.
-The purpose with the lamination process is to achieve the desired thickness of the crepe, suitable for footwear.
-In a lamination-table set up, layers of crepe is put on top of each other until the needed thickness is achieved.
+The purpose of the lamination process is to achieve the desired thickness of the crepe, suitable for footwear.
+In a lamination-table setup, layers of crepe are put on top of each other until the needed thickness is achieved.
 In case of blemishes in a layer of crepe added, they are cut out with scissors.
 The natural tack of rubber avoids subsequent tearing.
 The slab of sole crepe is passed through a pair of compression rolls to seal the layers and the pressed sheet is then trimmed to the dimensions required.